-- 1. If the cardiac surgery program at AAMC fails to achieve a volume of at least 200 open heart surgery cases in its second year of operation, AAMC will fully cooperate with MHCC's required evaluation of closure of the program, under COMAR 10.24.17.04B(1)(b). - 2.
+- 1. If the cardiac surgery program at Anne Arundel Medical Center fails to achieve a volume of at least 200 cardiac surgery cases in its second year of operation, Anne Arundel Medical Center will fully cooperate with Maryland Health Care Commission's required evaluation of closure of the program, under COMAR 10.24.17.04B(1)(b). - 2.
 The Johns Hopkins Hospital will not approach the Health Services Cost Review Commission to request an increase in global budgeted revenue that has as any part of its basis, the lost revenue generated by cardiac surgery services that have shifted to Anne Arundel Medical Center.

-3. Anne Arundel Medical Center will not approach the Health Services Cost Review Commission to request an increase in global budgeted revenue that has, as any part of its basis, the objective of obtaining additional revenue from the provision of cardiac surgery services.
+- 3. Anne Arundel Medical Center will not approach the Health Services Cost Review Commission to request an increase in global budgeted revenue that has, as any part of its basis, the objective of obtaining additional revenue from the provision of cardiac surgery services. - 4.
+Anne Arundel Medical Center's cardiac surgery program and cardiothoracic surgeons will participate in the Society of Thoracic Surgeons National Database and provide the required data set from its STS Database submissions to Maryland Health Care Commission for use in on-going performance review of its cardiac surgery program.